divyajeettt/KeepMyPass/README.md

 This project was done partly under assistance of my Grade-XII Computer Science teacher.
 It is them that I owe the success of my project to.
 According to them, this project meets all the requirements of Grade-XII Computer Science Project, 2020-21.

-It lays the foundations of all the core-concepts taught to us, and covers the topics in elaborate detail.
-The code is well-presented and easy to understand.
-The presentation of the app is crisp, and makes a user enjoy its execution.

 ## Concepts Covered

 - Binary-Data File Handling through Python